Gaccoo/Gaccoo/README.md

 🖐️ Hello, my name is Gatis.

-I`m a frontend developer from Latvia.
+I`m a software developer from Latvia.

 I’m interested in gaming, 3D printing, crypto and programming, and I`m always eager to learn something new.